Breeders of Kalahari Red registered Fullblood and Commercial bucks and does, nothing else nothing more.

 Stud Principal Alison Langley purchased Seven Oaks farm 8 years ago as a white dorper sheep commercial enterprise with a handful of commercial Kalahari Red does and a fullblood Kalahari Red buck.

 As the journey progressed with drought and a need for resilient stock, she made the move to focus on breeding up the Kalahari Red numbers on the farm and purchased fullblood stock from within Australia and turned Seven Oaks Kalahari Reds what it is today.

-Stud focus is on breeding quality Kalahari Red fullblood stud bucks and does as well as running a commercial Kalahari Red herd of goats all sired by our fullblood Kalahari Red bucks and 3rd and 4th cross Kalahari Red does.
+Stud focus is on breeding quality Kalahari Red fullblood stud bucks and does as well as running a commercial Kalahari Red herd all sired by our fullblood registered Kalahari Red bucks and 3rd and 4th cross Kalahari Red does.